Chýnov: Sights

 The most important monument of Chýnov is the Church of the Holy Trinity.
 There was probably originally a Romanesque church from 995, replaced by a new Gothic building in the mid-14th century.
-In 1670–1679, the church was rebuilt into its present Baroque form.
+In 1670–1679, the church was rebuilt into its current Baroque form.
 The tower was added in 1727.

 The Chýnov Castle was originally a fortress, rebuilt into the Baroque castle in 1730–1732.
 The English park was founded in the 19th century.
 Today the castle houses a retirement home.